-Getting There: If you are coming here by car/scooter, you’ll head the opposite direction from Cala Benirras.
-The cliffs are a short ten-minute drive up the hill of the peninsula until you are overlooking the Mediterranean with the stunning Na Xamena viewpoint in front of you.
+Getting There: If you are coming here by car/scooter, you’ll head in the opposite direction from Cala Benirras.
+The cliffs are a short ten-minute drive up the peninsula’s hill until you are overlooking the Mediterranean with the stunning Na Xamena viewpoint in front of you.

 Food/drink: The Hacienda Na Xamena is a boujee option for those who are after a perfect setting for their Instagram feeds.
 The remote location means you won’t have to photoshop out all those other pesky people from that #nofilter Ibiza sunset snap.

 Riding a Vespa around the White Isle is perhaps the quintessential way to travel around.
 Especially when you consider the exhilaration and beauty when winding your way along the coastline.

 Having this freedom allows you to get to areas inaccessible to cars and public transport.
 While at the same time, being a cheap option (compared to other daytime activities in Ibiza) to get your thrills for the day.

 To rent a 50cc scooter in Spain, all you need is a full driving license (not a provisional) as well as a lot of experience driving this type of vehicle.

 If you are going to rent a 50cc, there is no minimum.
 If you are going to rent a Vespa or another 125cc model, however, your license must be over 3 years old.
 If you are from a country which is not Spain, then the law from your country applies and it might be different.